inet-framework/inet-showcases/mobility/combining/doc/index.rst

 whose position and orientation is different from those of the network node.

-Thus antennas can be oriented independently of the network node's orientation.
-The antennas' position can also be independent of the containing network node's position.
-However, in many cases, it makes more sense to attach the antenna position to the network nodes' at some offset.
+Such antennas can be oriented independently of the network node's orientation.
+The antenna's position can also be independent of the containing network node's position.
+However, in many cases, it makes more sense to attach the antenna position to the network node's position, with some offset.
 This allows for creating nodes that are extended objects (as opposed to being point objects).

 Note that antenna orientation is only relevant with directional antennas.
 This example uses isotropic antennas (and there is no